UML-Cyber-Security/CCDC_Web_Security_Event/Task Documents/Task5 - Firewall/Task5.md

 As with the previous tasks we found some old notes the former groups left.

 ## Expected Outcome
+1. This system is implemented using Docker
 1. The website is only accessible through the proxy
     * Accessible through port 80
     * Accessible through port 443
-2. The website is **not** accessible through port 8080 to non-local systems
+1. The website is **not** accessible through port 8080 to non-local systems
-3. This system is implemented using Docker

 ## Old Documentation

 A neat alternative to a host-based system would be to use docker networks.
 We would at least need to do the following.